Markvdhoven/PowerliftProject/DESIGN.md

 Data sources
 ======================

-powerliftdata.csv, download zip here: [OpenPowerlifting](https://www.openpowerlifting.org/data.html)
+powerliftdata.csv, download zip here: [OpenPowerlifting](https://www.openpowerlifting.org/data.html).
+This is a relatively large (600.000+ columns) dataset, so there is also a shorter version (25.000 columns) in the datamap.

 Diagram
 ======================